Custom Queries

 ```

-Makes it available the fields `field1` and `field2` In the script:
+Makes available the fields `field1` and `field2` in the script:

 ```sql